smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 ## Steps for setting up EMCO with Istio + Authservice (Using authservice-configurator)

-To make configuration of authservice easier to work with EMCO, a project called autheservice-configurator(https://github.com/intel/authservice-configurator) is used.
+To make configuration of authservice easier to work with EMCO, we use a project called [autheservice-configurator](https://github.com/intel/authservice-configurator).
 This manages configuration for authservice and makes it easier to add and delete chains from authservice.

-1. Follow instructions on this repository to deploy authservice configurator: https://github.com/intel/authservice-configurator#install-configurator-for-authservice
+1. Follow the instructions on this repository to deploy authservice configurator: https://github.com/intel/authservice-configurator#install-configurator-for-authservice

 2. Deploy Authservice: With TLS https://github.com/intel/authservice-configurator#authservice-over-tls-connection or without TLS https://github.com/intel/authservice-configurator#deploy-authservice

-3. Deploy Chain CR
-  Example of chain CR: (https://github.com/intel/authservice-configurator/blob/main/config/samples/authcontroller_v1_chain.yaml)
+3. Deploy Chain CR:  Use this example of chain CR: (https://github.com/intel/authservice-configurator/blob/main/config/samples/authcontroller_v1_chain.yaml)
   Make sure to change the Chain values to correspond to your own OIDC installation.
 Install the Chains to the namespace where you have your AuthService instance running.
 After this the ConfigMap which the AuthService needs is dynamically created and AuthService deployment in the same namespace is restarted.

   Example chain with EMCO:
   ```
   apiVersion: authcontroller.intel.com/v1
   kind: Chain